Fishing industry in Switzerland: Fisheries

 Switzerland has 1342 km2 of lake surface area, 1232.3 km2, or 91 percent of the total, of which is used for commercial fishing.
 This includes 16 of the country's 17 largest lakes, all those more than 10 km2 in area except the Sihlsee reservoir in the canton of Schwyz.
 Lake Geneva is the largest, and 10.2 km2 Lake Hallwil in the cantons of Aargau and Lucerne the smallest to support a commercial fishery.

 Lake Geneva is also the country's largest fishery, producing almost 300 t in 2018, about a quarter of the total national catch of 1171.6 t that year, the most recent as of 2021 for which reliable statistics are available.
-Lake Zürich comes in second at 200 t, and Lake Neuchâtel third with 162 t.
-Six lakes-Geneva, Constance, Neuchâtel, Zürich, Lucerne and Biel—account for 932 t, or almost 80 percent of the total.
-Measured by productivity, small Lake Sempach is first, with its fishermen taking in 5.56 kg of fish (predominantly whitefish) per hectare (ha) of surface area, with Lake Zürich second at 2.28 kg/ha.
+Lake Zurich comes in second at 200 t, and Lake Neuchâtel third with 162 t.
+Six lakes—Geneva, Constance, Neuchâtel, Zurich, Lucerne and Biel—account for 932 t, or almost 80 percent of the total.
+Measured by productivity, small Lake Sempach is first, with its fishermen taking in 5.56 kg of fish (predominantly whitefish) per hectare (ha) of surface area, with Lake Zurich second at 2.28 kg/ha.
 Lake Constance is the least productive, with 76 g/ha coming from its waters.

 Half of the catch (584 t) is whitefish.
-The greatest share of that species, at 107 t, comes from Lake Zürich, with Neuchâtel and Geneva second and third respectively at 96 t and 89 t.
+The greatest share of that species, at 107 t, comes from Lake Zurich, with Neuchâtel and Geneva second and third respectively at 96 t and 89 t.
 The 314 t of perch makes it the second most commonly caught species, accounting for nearly 27 percent of the total.
 Almost half of the perch, 151 t, is taken from Lake Geneva, with the 41 t from Lake Neuchâtel making it a distant second.

-Roach are the third most commonly caught fish in Swiss lakes, at 99 t, over a third of them taken from Lake Zürich.
+Roach are the third most commonly caught fish in Swiss lakes, at 99 t, over a third of them taken from Lake Zurich.
 The 66 t of pike, 20 t of which come from Lake Geneva, make it fourth.
-Some less common species are concentrated in particular lakes, like bream in Lake Zürich and agone in Lake Maggiore.
+Some less common species are concentrated in particular lakes, like bream in Lake Zurich and agone in Lake Maggiore.
 Since Swiss consumers generally dislike roach and bream, those species are considered bycatch.

 Shellfishes, such as crayfish, are also found in the Swiss lakes.
 Their consumption is, however, very rare.